-5. On April 5th, 2012 SVG enacted the Proceeds of Crime and Money Laundering (Prevention) (Amendment) Act 2012, (POCAA).
-The FSA Board of Directors and Executive Director were appointed by Cabinet and a three (3) year Strategic Plan and Budget have been prepared.
+5. On November 12, 2012 SVG enacted the Financial Services Authority Act 2011.
+(FSAA) to establish the Financial Services Authority (the Authority).
+The Authority's Board of Directors and Executive Director were previously appointed by Cabinet and a three (3) year Strategic Plan and Budget have been prepared and approved and implementation of same have already commenced.